cdoublev/css/doc/parse/README.md

   >
   > The input to the CSS parsing process consists of a stream of Unicode code points, which is passed through a tokenization stage followed by a tree construction stage.
 The output is a `CSSStyleSheet` object.

-Each *parse* procedure from CSS Syntax is named a *parser entry point* and runs a corresponding *consume* procedure that is named a *parser algorithm*.
+Each *parse* procedure from CSS Syntax is named a *parser entry point* and runs a corresponding *consume* procedure named a *parser algorithm*.

   > [5.4.
 Parser Entry Points](https://drafts.csswg.org/css-syntax-3/#parser-entry-points)
   >